MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step3.md

 - On the **Home** tab, a new **Protection** group, with a button labeled **Protect**.

-    Click **Protect** > **Help and feedback**, and in the **Microsoft Azure Information Protection** dialog box, confirm your client status.
+    Click **Protect** > **Help and Feedback**, and in the **Microsoft Azure Information Protection** dialog box, confirm your client status.
 It should display **Connected as** and your user name.
 In addition, you should also see a recent time and date for the last connection and when the Information Protection policy was installed.
 Verify that your displayed user name is correct for your tenant.

 - A new bar under the ribbon; the Information Protection bar.
 It displays the title of **Sensitivity**, and the default label that we configured of **Internal**.